CC Recurring Charges

 There are two places to check to see if charges go through.
 The first is the Recurring Charge History.
 The second is in the Open Dental logger folder for Recurring Charges which is located on the computer with the Open Dental Service running (generally the server) at C:\Program Files (x86)\Open Dental\OpenDentalService\Logger\.

 If these have no data, the OpenDentalService may actually not be running.
-This can be checked by checking your Services in Windows and ensuring OpenDentService is actively running.
+This can be checked by checking in Services in Windows and ensuring OpenDentService is actively running.